 - Portfolio or Writing Sample: The Theories of Urban Practice program welcomes activists, designers, researchers, professionals and academics to apply.
 Applicants are given an option between submitting a visual portfolio or a writing sample to convey their talents and interests, especially in terms of creativity and/or critical thinking.
 Applicants may also submit both a portfolio and a writing sample.

-Submit a URL link where the Admission Committee can view your portfolio.
-Your link should contain no more than 35 images that reflect your creativity and strengths.
-Examples include pages from sketchbooks, design projects (e.g., architecture, landscape architecture, urban design, city planning, graphic design, or product design), or visual images that reflect hobbies or professional training (e.g., photographs, paintings, sculpture, posters, digital art, or models).
-The linked page must have all artwork included when the application is submitted.
-Please hand-code your site or use WordPress or an online portfolio tool as a shell for your portfolio.
-No hard-copy portfolios will be accepted.
+The portfolio must be submitted in SlideRoom.
+Submit no more than 20 items that reflect your creativity and strengths.
+Examples may include pages from sketchbooks, design projects (e.g., architecture, landscape architecture, urban design, city planning, graphic design, or product design), or visual images that reflect hobbies or professional training (e.g., photographs, paintings, sculpture, posters, digital art, film, or models).
+Be prepared to provide descriptions for each item.

 Option B: Writing Sample